bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 ## Hardware Architecture

 This machine is split up into segments of various sizes.
-Each segment is 1/16th as large as the next.
+Each segment is 16× bigger than the previous.
 These are:

 - **The Node** This is just a small RISC-V microcontroller, controlled by _another_ microcontroller.
 - **The Slice** This is 16 individual nodes, connected as a 4-dimension hypercube.
-In the Slice, a seventeenth microcontroller the initialization and control of each individual node.
+In the Slice, a seventeenth microcontroller handles the initialization and control of each individual node.
 This means providing the means to program and read out memory from each node individually.
 - **The Plane**  16 Slices.
 The Plane is 256 microcontrollers are connected as an 8-dimension hypercube.
 There are sixteen 'slice controller' microcontrollers, plus one additional 'plane controller'.
 This means each plane consists of 273 individual chips.
 - **The Machine** Sixteen Planes make a Machine.
 The architecture follows the growth we've seen up to now, with 4096 'node' microcontrollers connected as a 12-dimensional hypercube.
 There are 4368 chips in The Machine, all controlled with a rather large SoC.